cypress-io/cypress-documentation/content/guides/getting-started/component-testing.md

 out if you should be taking a page-based or component-based approach to building and testing a given feature.

-### Component vs. End-to-end in a nutshell
+### Component vs. End-to-End in a Nutshell

-We cover the differences between Component and End-to-end testing in-depth in the ["Choosing your testing type"]() guide.
+We cover the differences between component and end-to-end testing in-depth in the ["Choosing your testing type"]() guide.

 But in short, Cypress Component Testing uses the same Cypress test runner,